How automation drives DevOps success

 Why use DevOps automation?

-DevOps automation makes software development and operational tasks more efficient by reducing the need for manual intervention and minimizing the chances of errors.
+DevOps automation makes software development more efficient by reducing the need for manual intervention and minimizing the chances of errors.
 This approach boosts team efficiency and enhances the reliability of deployments.

 Automating DevOps with CI/CD

-A continuous integration/continuous deployment (CI/CD) pipeline is a DevOps tool that facilitates the automation of some development and deployment lifecycle processes.
+A continuous integration/continuous deployment (CI/CD) pipeline is a DevOps tool that can automate a wide range of development and deployment processes.

 What DevOps processes can be automated?